 Worried about driving safely in Europe?
 We take a test designed to improve your holiday driving skills

-How do you prepare for your annual summer holiday?
-If you’re venturing abroad, you’ll probably start by booking the essentials like flights, accommodation and car hire.
+On your annual summer holiday to do list, researching how to drive on the right hand side of the road probably doesn't rank too highly.
+Provided you are travelling abroad, you’ll probably start by booking the essentials like flights, accommodation and car hire.
 Next, you’ll spend hours poring over guidebooks and websites for tips on sightseeing spots and places to eat.
-But what about preparations for driving on the wrong side of the road, and in a foreign country?
+But then the realisation that you need to drive on the wrong side of the road dawns – but there is no need to panic.

 It’s an odd situation, as British motorists spend hours learning the Highway Code to pass theory and practical tests, yet appear happy to unleash themselves – and their families - on unsuspecting foreign communities without even checking up on local speed limits.

 Skyscanner believes its Left-hand Driving School could be the solution, and early indications are that it could be rolled out nationally.
 The company asked for applicants to take part in a trial day and a massive 1,000 interested drivers responded.
 Auto Express was lucky enough to get a spot on the unique test day and find out more about Skyscanner’s bright idea.

 Held on an empty military parade ground in south-east London, it was all about getting to grips with left-hand driving and understanding how to cope with the differences.

 We handed over our licence and jumped aboard the left-hand-drive Smart ForTwo alongside instructor James Buckman.
 There’s a marked route on the ground with a couple of roundabouts, left turns and parking bays – the three things people find hardest about driving on the opposite side.

 There are also seven foreign road signs to test our knowledge and give a taste of the kind of info on offer from Skyscanner’s new driving abroad handbook, which is available free online.